top of page

 United Kingdom

-In the south of England, Red squirrels are now only found on a few islands.
+In the south of England, Red squirrels are now only found naturally on a few islands.
 Click here to read more about the UK red squirrels.
 The ones you see here were photographed on Brownsea Island, where it's thought that around two hundred are left.
 Unlike the rest of the country, there is a huge amount and variety of trees here.
 There are also no cars, cat or dogs allowed on the island, so it's a rare refuge.
-Unfortunately, it's so small you cannot even see it on most maps, you can walk across the island in about an hour.
+Unfortunately, it's so small you cannot even see it on most maps, you can walk across the island in an hour or so.

-A coupe thousand can be found on the larger UK island to the East (which actually shows up on the above map), although this is just as deforested as the UK mainland (11% tree coverage).
+A coupe thousand can be found on the larger UK island to the East (Isle Of Wight), although this is just as devastatingly deforested as the UK mainland (11% tree coverage) so the numbers will likely never recover to a healthy level, even if the Grey squirrel was eradicated.
 More can be found in Cumbria, parts of Wales, Scotland and Ireland.
-In total, not much more than 100,000 are left in the UK as a whole (a tiny fraction of what they used to be) and many of those have been replaced by the Vulgaris subspecies from Scandinavia.
-It appears that this situation is stabilizing, but whether this is more to do with conservation efforts than habitat, predators and the grey squirrel's habits is not fully known.
+In total, around 100,000 are thought to be left in the UK as a whole (a tiny fraction of what they used to be) and many of those have been replaced by the Vulgaris subspecies from Scandinavia.

 Sciurus Vulgaris "Fuscoater"